Rare Books and Fine Printing

 - Popular agitation in favour of Charles II’s illegitimate son, the Protestant Duke of Monmouth, and against the legitimate and Catholic heir James Duke of York

 Further information about the collection can be found in "A sort of appeal to the people": a recent acquisition of English broadsides and broadsheets 1641-1714 by J.E.
 Traue, pp 104-111.

 General Assembly Library of New Zealand Rare Book Collection

 The rare books held at the General Assembly Library of New Zealand were transferred to the Rare Books and Fine Printing Collection of the Alexander Turnbull Library over several decades, beginning in 1976/77.
 The collection includes purchases and donations assembled from the foundation of the General Assembly Library in 1858 to the time of transfer.
 Imprints range from an incunabulum of 1494 to fine print works of the 20th century.
 This collection is now interspersed with other items in the Alexander Turnbull Library Rare Books and Fine Printing Collection.

 Archival material relating to the donation and purchase of books in this collection is held at the General Assembly Library, now known as the Parliamentary Library, Wellington.

 Medieval and other Early Manuscripts

 There are 24 Medieval and Renaissance manuscripts held in the Rare Books and Fine Printing Collection plus a number of fragments.
 These date from as early as the 12th century and originate from England, France, the Netherlands, Germany, and Italy.
-There are also 12 Eastern manuscripts and one from Ethiopia.
+There are also 13 Eastern manuscripts and five from Ethiopia.

 The European group includes a very fine copy of Boethius’ treatise on music, De Musica, copied in the second quarter of the twelfth century, three books of hours, a missal, several bibles, two psalters, and a breviary, as well as other items.